wojdyr/fityk/doc/index.rst

 ==========

 * Google group `fityk-users <http://groups.google.com/group/fityk-users/>`_
-  (you may select "no mail" to use it like forum)
+  (you may select "no mail" and use it like forum)

 * or wojdyr@gmail.com